irakr/ishell/README.md

 - Currently the process of building the software is to go to src/ directory and run the command 'make' in the terminal.
 - Then run the executable program located in the bin/ directory.
-- Optionally, run the command 'make clean' to clean out all object files.
+- Optionally, run the command 'make clean' in the src/ directory to clean out all object files.

 # OUTPUT
 - Currently the output will only show what kind of command you have input.